Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 7-3 record against the spread while going 7-3 overall over their past 10 games.
+- The Celtics are 8-2 against the spread and 8-2 overall over their past 10 contests.

 - The Celtics have gone over the total in five of their last 10 contests.